Avatar

 About Dino Hsu

-Dino Chih-Chun Hsu is a postdoctoral researcher at Northwestern CIERA, working with Prof. Jason Wang.
-Before arriving at Evanston, northern Chicago, Dino obtained his Ph.D. in Physics at UC San Diego, where he worked with Prof. Adam Burgasser on the kinematics, rotation, and multiplicity using the near-infrared high-resolution spectroscopy including Keck/NIRSPEC and SDSS/APOGEE.
+Dino Chih-Chun Hsu is a postdoctoral researcher at Northwestern CIERA, working with Prof. Jason Wang using Keck/KPIC.
+Before arriving at Evanston, northern Chicago, Dino obtained his Ph.D. in Physics at UC San Diego, where he worked with Prof. Adam Burgasser on the kinematics, rotation, and multiplicity using the near-infrared high-resolution spectroscopy from Keck/NIRSPEC and SDSS/APOGEE.

 Forward-Modeling Method

-I use a Markov Chain Monte Carlo (MCMC) forward-modeling method to model the high-resolution spectra and extract precise radial and projected rotational velocities, as well as surface temperatures and surface gravities for hundreds of nearby ultracool dwarfs.
+I use a Markov Chain Monte Carlo (MCMC) forward-modeling method to model the high-resolution spectra and extract precise radial and projected rotational velocities, as well as effective temperatures and surface gravities for hundreds of nearby ultracool dwarfs, also the largest UCD RV and vsini sample in the literature.
+I named this code SMART, which is one of the most precise modeling codes to extract UCD RVs and vsinis from high-resolution near-infrared spectroscopy.
+With SMART I found the shortest orbital period UCD binary (P=0.71 day) to date, LP 413-53AB (Hsu et al. 2023).
+I jumped so high when I made this discovery!

 Ultracool Dwarf Kinematics

 Space motions of celestial objects tell us how their formation history and evolution.
-Using a forward-modeling method, I measured previse radial and projected rotational velocities of 37 T dwarfs.
-I compiled a local 3D kinematics sample of 172 late-M, L, and T dwarfs and found kinematic evidence of the stellar and substellar boundary.
+Using a forward-modeling method, I measured previse radial and projected rotational velocities of the lagest sample in the literature of 37 T dwarfs.
+I compiled a local 3D kinematics sample of 172 late-M, L, and T dwarfs and found kinematic evidence of the stellar and substellar boundary (~L4-L6), consistent with Baraffe 2003 theoretical model (Hsu et al. 2021).
+I recently published a huge catalog of multi-epoch RV and vsini measurements of 258 M6 to L2 dwarfs and 444 candidate UCDs (total 2474 epochs) from SDSS/APOGEE DR17 (Hsu et al. 2024b).

 Ultracool Dwarf Binaries

 Binaries are a direct product of star formation.
-They provide measurements of mass, separation, orbital period and eccentricity which can be used to constrain the star formation models.
-Using the precise radial velocity (RV) using the forward-modeling method, I found the first RV-verified T dwarfs J1106+2754 and J2126+7617 and the shortest-orbital-period ultracool dwarf binary LP 413-53AB.
-I also contributed to RV measurements of a young ultracool dwarf (likely) triple system DENIS J0630+1840.
+They provide measurements of mass (or mass ratio), separation, orbital period and eccentricity which can be used to constrain the star formation models.
+With the precise radial velocities (RVs) from the forward-modeling method, I found the first two RV-verified T dwarf binary systems J1106+2754 and J2126+7617 (Hsu et al. 2021) and the shortest-orbital-period ultracool dwarf binary (P=0.71 day! and a nearly circular orbit) LP 413-53AB (Hsu et al. 2023, ApJL).
+Using >900 epochs of APOGEE spectra, I identified 37 UCD binaries candidates from the APOGEE DR17 (Hsu et al. 2024b).

-The rotation of ultracool dwarfs tells us their angular momentum evolution.
+The rotation of very-low-mass dwarfs tells us their angular momentum evolution.
 Stellar and substellar objects experience different phases of angular momentum evolution, which can be constrained using their rotational period (through photometric light curves) and projected rotational velocities (vsini) through high-resolution spectroscopy.
+In my local 20 pc 172 UCD vsini compilation, we found T dwarfs indeed have higher vsini compared to late-M and L dwarfs, indicating that the angular momentum is less loss toward old and field brown dwarfs (Hsu et al. 2021).

 Rotation and Abundances of Gas Giant Exoplanets